copdips/copdips.github.io/docs/posts/2023/2023-09-14-python-asyncio.md

     - `def gather(*coros_or_futures, loop=None, return_exceptions=False):`
 - `wait` accepts lists of coroutines/Futures (`asyncio.wait(tasks)`), `gather` accepts each element a coroutine/Futures (`asyncio.gather(*tasks)`).
 - `wait` returns two `futures` in a tuple: `(done, pending)`, it's a coroutine `async def`.
 To get the `wait` results: `[d.result() for d in done]`, `gather` returns the results directly, it's a standard `def`.
-- `gather` can group tasks, and can also cancel groups of tasks:
+- `gather` can group tasks, and can also cancel groups of tasks.
+- `as_completed` returns an traditional iterator (not async inter), and is used to iterate over the tasks as they are completed.
+It's a generator, and returns the results **in the order they are completed**.
 - [`TaskGroup`](https://docs.python.org/3/library/asyncio-task.html#asyncio.TaskGroup): Added in [Python 3.11](https://docs.python.org/3/whatsnew/3.11.html#asyncio), an asynchronous context manager holding a group of tasks that will wait for all of them upon exit.
 For new code this is ===recommended over using create_task() and gather() directly===.
 (Contributed by Yury Selivanov and others in gh-90908.)

     ```python title="gather"